OWASP: Top 10 Web Application Security Risks

 Ineffective device management practices can leave IoT devices open to security vulnerabilities.
 A centralized, secure management system should be implemented to monitor, configure, and control devices effectively.

-1. Insecure Factory Settings
+- Insecure Default Settings

 Many IoT devices come with insecure factory settings, such as open ports or weak security configurations.
 These settings should be modified during the initial setup to reduce the risk of exploitation.

-1. Lack of Physical Security Measures
+- Lack of Physical Hardening

 IoT devices often miss essential physical protections, making them vulnerable to unauthorized interference or entry.
 Implementing secure boot mechanisms, tamper-proof hardware, and durable protective housings is crucial to prevent breaches in physical security.